onqlavelabs/onqlave.docs/docs/external-sources/sdk-go.md

 ### Usage

-To use this SDK, you firstly need to obtain credential to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and following instruction to create your 1st Onqlave Arx.
+To use this SDK, you firstly need to obtain credentials to access an Onqlave Arx by signing up to [Onqlave](https://onqlave.com) and then follow the instructions to create your first Onqlave Arx.
 Documentation can be found at [Onqlave Technical Documentation](https://docs.onqlave.com).

-The [Onqlave Go](https://github.com/onqlavelabs/onqlave-go) module is used to perform operations on the configured ARX such as encrypting, and decrypting for an Onqlave_ARX. [example](https://github.com/onqlavelabs/onqlave-go/blob/main/examples/main.go):
+The [Onqlave Go](https://github.com/onqlavelabs/onqlave-go) module is used to perform operations on the configured Arx such as encrypting, and decrypting for an Onqlave_ARX.
+[Example](https://github.com/onqlavelabs/onqlave-go/blob/main/examples/main.go):

-To use this module, the Onqlave client must first be initialized as follows.
+To use this module, the Onqlave client must first be initialized as follows:

 ```go
 import (